aleksandrkim61/EagerMOT/README.md

 ## How to set up

+Download official NuScenes and KITTI data if you plan on running tracking on them.
+Change the paths to that data in `configs/local_variables.py`

 ### Download 3D and 2D detections, which ones to download depends on what you want to run:
 * KITTI 2D MOTSFusion detections/segmentations from https://github.com/tobiasfshr/MOTSFusion
 * KITTI 2D TrackRCNN detections/segmentations https://github.com/VisualComputingInstitute/TrackR-CNN